'Football is life' -- Turning an African superpower into world beaters

 Oshoala, a striker who is expected to be one of the stars in France this summer, is trying to make sense of the last few years; attempting to explain the scarcity of international fixtures.
 Ambivalence is the only conclusion the Barcelona player feels she can come to, though there are shades of grey to consider, too.

-The Super Falcons' record on the world stage compares favorably with their male counterparts -- while the women's best at a World Cup was reaching the last eight in 1999, the men's team has failed to progress beyond the round of 16 and have competed in just five World Cups.
+"[Before this year] I'd never played an invitational tournament for my nation before, it was that bad," she continues.

-But for Nigeria's female footballers, there is a sense of what if, of what could have been, were there more investment.
+For Nigeria's female footballers, there is a sense of what if, of what could have been, were there more investment.
 After all, a team which rarely plays cannot expect to compete with the likes of three-time world champions the United States.

-"[Before this year] I'd never played an invitational tournament for my nation before, it was that bad," continues Oshoala.

 The Super Falcons did not play at all in 2017.
 Indeed, the team did not have a coach that year after the contract of Florence Omagbemi -- the first woman to win the Africa Women Cup of Nations as both player and coach -- expired at the end of the triumphant 2016 campaign and American Randy Waldrum turned down the role in October 2017.